pengwei-iie/CTISum/README.md

 Every .py file has the corresponding running command line.

-**Note: Because our paper has not been published, we sample an example in the dataset part, the rest files will be released once the paper publication.**
+**Note: Because our paper has not been published, we sample an example in the dataset part, the rest files will be released once the paper publication.
+More case analyses can be seen in the paper.**

 Thanks for the attention.